 Cecil’s men were so hopelessly drunk that their officers abandoned plans for capturing major cities – or indeed smaller ones.
 The soldiers were herded back onto the ships.
 For a time they sailed aimlessly along the Spanish coast, looking for treasure ships to plunder.
 But poor hygiene and lack of supplies soon took their toll on the men, who began to die, “many each hour”.

-In mid-November, the expedition was abandoned and the English ships, scattered at sea, began to limp back to their home ports.
-Cecil was the last to return: his own ship was blown off course and became lost, landing on the south coast of Ireland in mid-December.
-His return ended one of the most ambitious but worst executed military campaigns in English history.
+In mid-November, the expedition was abandoned and the ships, scattered at sea, began to limp back to England.
+Cecil was the last to return: his own ship was blown off course and became lost, landing on the south coast of Ireland in mid December.
+His return ended one of the worst executed military campaigns in English history.